 Children with higher social emotional skills are more successful in school and life.
 They’re more successful in elementary school, are less likely to drop out of school, are less likely to commit crimes in adolescence, and they earn more as adults.
 PEDALS, a partnership between the Ralph C. Wilson, Jr. Foundation and the Community Foundation for Southeast Michigan, improves preschool children’s emotional competence and skills.

 PEDALS in southeast Michigan is building on the lessons learned and ongoing activities of the program started by the Health Foundation of Western and Central New York and the Elizabeth and Peter Tower Foundation.
-Southeast Michigan has replicated the New York model and is in its second year of implementation during the 2018-2019 school year.
+Southeast Michigan has replicated the New York model and is in its third year of implementation.